NVIDIA/Fuser/doc/reading/tma-modeling-in-depth.md

 **Theorem 4:** "TMA's builtin predicates are satisfied" implies "the indices of all TMA-protected IterDomains are in boundary".

 **Proof:** This is a natural conclusion of Theorem 1-4 in ["Divisibility of Split"](../reading/divisibility-of-split.md). $\square$

+With the above theorem, we can easily see that:

+**Theorem 4:** A schedule of TMA load provides strong correctness if in the consumer, the inputs of all hole-creating IterDomain expressions between the allocation domain and the TMA domain are TMA-protected, and the desired filling value is 0.